Heritage in the Neighborhoods

 26th Avenue and Vicente Street

-In response to this great need, Heritage is launching an original and innovative program to amplify the power of local communities to preserve what’s special in vulnerable neighborhoods, while building awareness for preservation across San Francisco.
+In response to this great need, in 2020 Heritage launched an original and innovative program to amplify the power of local communities to preserve what’s special in vulnerable neighborhoods, while building awareness for preservation across San Francisco.

-In 2020, the Heritage in the Neighborhoods program will foster new local affinity groups to celebrate and defend the unique characteristics of three San Francisco neighborhoods: Excelsior, Parkside, and Marina districts.
-Presentations by Heritage staff on local architectural styles, legacy businesses, and cultural cornerstones will be followed by conversation and shared strategies for defending historic resources.
-Sections of sfheritage.org will be dedicated to each neighborhood with existing research on its history and architecture, longtime cultural and commercial cornerstones, and available preservation resources.
+The Heritage in the Neighborhoods program is helping foster new local affinity groups to celebrate and defend the unique characteristics of three San Francisco neighborhoods: Excelsior, Parkside, and Marina districts.
+Month-long spotlights by Heritage staff on local architectural styles, legacy businesses, and cultural cornerstones were followed by conversation and shared strategies for defending historic resources.
+See our dedicated website pages (Excelsior, Parkside, and Marina) to see what we covered in 2020, including short videos and posts, and existing research on neighborhood history and architecture, longtime cultural and commercial cornerstones, and available preservation resources.

-Follow-up activities will be tailored to work with each neighborhood’s strengths and needs, but Heritage will help convene affinity group meetings with possible agenda items including landmark nominations, legacy-business registrations, and potential context statement, survey, or historic district work.
+Follow-up activities are being tailored to work with each neighborhood’s strengths and needs, but Heritage is helping convene affinity group meetings with agenda items including landmark nominations, legacy-business registrations, educational walking tours, and potential context statement, survey, or historic district work.
 More people signing on to a group will show strength as we work toward these local initiatives, and will provide a welcoming space for an array of voices to contribute and brainstorm ideas.
 As we grow neighborhood by neighborhood, Heritage in the Neighborhoods affinity groups will extend preservation work and capacity to defend historic resources to every corner of the city.

 Presidio Theatre on Chestnut Street

-Heritage in the Neighborhoods will kick off in the Excelsior District with a free and open public meeting on March 25, 2020, at the Italian American Social Club of San Francisco (25 Russia Avenue), a neighborhood gathering place for over 80 years.
-More details will be announced soon along with an event listing, but please save the date for this local kick-off event (Note: this event has been postponed due to Covid-19).
-Heritage launched an affinity group in the Parkside section of the Sunset District, and will launch an affinity group in the Marina District in November 2020.
-We welcome interest and participation from anyone and everyone for this exciting program.
+Heritage in the Neighborhoods launched an affinity group in the Parkside section of the Sunset District, and as well an affinity group in the Marina District in November 2020.
+We welcome interest and participation from anyone and everyone for this exciting program!